Sikilabs/pipeline_exec/docs/README.md

 # pipeline-exec

 ## About
-pipeline-exec is an execution Pipeline to apply to  an Object Collection.
-It's like a group of functions to run on a list of objects.
-The original goal behind this project was to create a framework to help create a funnel pipeline for Django models instance.
+*pipeline-exec* is an execution Pipeline to apply to an Object Collection.
+It's like a group of functions to run against a list of objects on a sequential manner.
+The original goal behind this project was to implement a framework to help create a funnel pipeline for Django model instances.
 We're sure there can be many more uses.

 ## Installation
 Just run: